jeranaias/navalletterformat/README.md

 The **Naval Letter Generator** is a free, browser-based tool that creates properly formatted naval correspondence for the **United States Marine Corps** and **United States Navy**.
 It generates publication-ready documents that comply with **SECNAV M-5216.5** (Department of the Navy Correspondence Manual) and **MCO 5216.20** (Marine Corps supplement).

+**No software installation.
+No account.
+No Overleaf required.**

-No software installation required.
-No account needed.
-Just open the link and start typing.
+Just open the link, fill in your information, and download your PDF.

 ---

-## Why This Exists

-Every Marine and Sailor has struggled with naval letter formatting at some point:

-- Hunting for a template that's actually correct
-- Manually adjusting margins, tabs, and spacing
-- Getting paragraph numbering wrong (is it 1.a.(1)(a) or 1.a.1.a?)
-- Inconsistent formatting across the command
-- Wasting hours on administrative formatting instead of actual work

-This tool eliminates all of that.
-Fill in your information, click a button, and get a perfectly formatted document every time.
+## ✨ What's New (v1.1 Beta)

+- **Direct PDF Download** - No more Overleaf step for basic letters.
+Click "Download PDF" and you're done.
+- **Instant Results** - Generate a formatted naval letter in under a minute
+- **Works Offline** - Once loaded, works without internet (except for seal images)
+- **Mobile Friendly** - Works on phones and tablets in a pinch

 ---

 ## Features

+### ⬇️ One-Click PDF Generation (NEW!)
+Click "Download PDF" and get your formatted letter instantly.
+No external tools, no accounts, no waiting for compilation.
+For 90% of use cases, this is all you need.

-### ✅ Full SECNAV M-5216.5 Compliance
+### 📄 Full SECNAV M-5216.5 Compliance
 Every measurement, margin, and spacing rule from the correspondence manual is built in:

 | Element | Specification |